How to Reset OneDrive Sync on Windows 11

 Will resetting OneDrive delete my files?

 No, resetting OneDrive does not delete your files.
 It only resets the sync settings and the local cache.
 Your files remain safe in the cloud and on your local drive.
-The app will simply re-verify the files to ensure they match the cloud version during the next sync cycle.
+The app checks local files against the cloud during the next sync cycle to make sure everything matches.

 How long does a OneDrive reset take?